GAMINGNOOBdev/baranium/README.md

 However the current runtime executable may not support this at the moment because of this feature being oriented towards integration of the language in other projects.
+More information can be found in the [syntax section of the wiki](../../wiki/Syntax).

 ## Examples
 Under `Compiler/test` there are test scripts that demonstrate the language.